Importance of the Thai Wai for Teachers 2025 — KET

 What Is the Thai Wai?

-For those new to Thailand, the Thai wai is your first step to fitting in.
+For those new to Thailand, the Thai wai is a great way to start fitting in.
 It shows you’re ready to learn Thai customs and pay respect, a simple gesture with deep roots.

 The Roots of the Thai Wai in Thai Culture